unit8co/darts/docs/userguide/torch_forecasting_models.md

 model.fit(...)
 ```

-*Note* : The callback will give one more element in the loss_logger.val_loss as the model's trainer performs a validation sanity check before the training begins.
+*Note* : The callback will give one more element in the `loss_logger.val_loss` as the model trainer performs a validation sanity check before the training begins.

 ## Performance Recommendations
 This section recaps the main factors impacting the performance when